 Your Request and Agreement to Arbitrate, Form A-1, needs be completed and signed by the principal broker, (sales agent may join in on complaint also).
 Complaint must be in writing with any supporting documentation or chronological summary of the events that occurred.
 The form, letter of complaint, supporting documents and a deposit in the amount of $500 payable to GSCBOR, must then be sent to the Board office.

-When the Request and Agreement to Arbitrate is received by the GSCBOR, the case is sent to the Grievance Committee for a review.
+When the Request and Agreement to Arbitrate is received by the GSCBOR, mediation is offered to both the complainant and respondent prior to it being reviewed by the Grievance Committee.
+What is Mediation?
+Mediation is a form of facilitated negotiation in which an impartial third party attempts to help disputing parties attain a mutually satisfactory solution to their problems.
+Participation in mediation is strictly voluntary on the part of both the complainant and respondent.
+Should either party decline the mediation process, the case is sent to the Grievance Committee for a review.
 This committee’s responsibility is to review the case and determine if the case should be referred to the Professional Standards Committee for a hearing or dismissed.

-If the case is referred to a hearing, the respondent is required to respond to the request within 15 days and also post a $500 deposit.
+If the case is referred to the Professional Standards for an arbitration hearing, the respondent is required to respond to the request within 15 days and also post a $500 deposit.
 (The prevailing party at a hearing will receive their deposit back.)
 A Professional Standards hearing panel will be appointed to hear the case and determine how the commission dispute should be resolved.
-Both parties will have ample opportunity to state their case.
+Both parties will have ample opportunity to present their case.
 Arbitration is binding.